2010 Daytona 500: Post-race comments

-Earnhardt said he was not satisfied with the revised green–white–checker finish rules because he was uncertain about the actions of drivers, but did not believe it was overdone, "I feel like the fans deserve probably more of a show, so that's what they got.
+Earnhardt said he was unsatisfied with the reviewed green-white-checker finish rules because he was uncertain about drivers' actions, but he did not believe it was overdone, "I feel like the fans deserve probably more of a show, so that's what they got.
 The green-white-checkered was put into play to give us an opportunity to finish the race under green.
 Finishing under yellow is quite a melodramatic moment."
 Gordon reiterated an earlier view of his that only one attempt should be made, "I believe in doing things for the fans but I also think they have their limits.
 It wasn't going to give us a winning day by not having multiple green-white-checkers but it would have saved us a race car."
-Pemberton said the rule change confirmed that NASCAR had increased the amount of on-track action, and stressed that three attempts were made to finish the race, "I've seen great [Daytona 500s] that were a half-dozen cars duking it out, And this race right here, with the potential of the top 15 or 20 guys up there, in the last 25 miles, was incredible.
+Pemberton stated that the rule change validated NASCAR increasing the on-track action and emphasized that three efforts were made to finish the race, "I've seen great [Daytona 500s] that were a half-dozen cars duking it out, And this race right here, with the potential of the top 15 or 20 guys up there, in the last 25 miles, was incredible.
 A great race in my opinion though I've only watched 33 of 'em."

-Because this was the first race of the season, McMurray led the Drivers' Championship with 195 points, followed by Earnhardt with 15 points less in second, and Biffle third.
-Bowyer stood in fourth and Harvick was fifth.
-Reutimann, Truex, Kenseth, Montoya, Edwards, Martin, and Burton rounded out the top twelve drivers.
-Chevrolet led the Manufacturers' Championship with nine points, three ahead of Ford in second.
-Toyota was third with four points, and Dodge in fourth had three points.
+Because this was the season's first race, McMurray led the Drivers' Championship with 195 points, followed by Earnhardt with 15 points less in second, and Biffle third.
+Bowyer, Harvick, Reutimann, Truex, Kenseth, Montoya, Edwards, Martin, and Burton rounded out the top twelve drivers.
+Chevrolet led the Manufacturers' Championship with nine points, three ahead of Ford, five ahead of Toyota, and six ahead of Dodge.
 The race attracted 13.294 million television viewers; excluding the two stoppages, it took three hours, 47 minutes and 16 seconds to complete, and the margin of victory was 0.119 seconds.
+The race was named as one of NASCAR's "75 Greatest Races" in 2023.